rocky-linux/documentation/docs/guides/package_management/dnf_package_manager.md

   Package "tar.x86_64" is already installed for action "Install".
 ```

-The `sudo dnf history redo 20` command used to repeat the command with ID:20 from the DNF history list, and it attempted to reinstall `tar`.
-Naturally, since it had been installed before, the operation displayed 'is already installed'.
+The `sudo dnf history redo 20` command used above, attempts to repeat the command with ID:20 from the DNF history list, to reinstall `tar`.
+Naturally, the operation displayed 'is already installed', since it had been installed before.

 ### Searching packages